RUPTURED BLADDER - CAR ACCIDENT COMPENSATION CLAIM SOLICITORS

-In most cases this injury will not have been caused by a car accident however there is a significant proportion that is a direct result of motor vehicle collisions.
-Road traffic accidents are a major cause of traumatic injury and represent more than half of all cases handled by personal injury solicitors.
-If you have been injured in a car accident and you want to make a compensation claim for personal injury and loss just complete the contact form, email our offices or use the solicitor’s helpline.
-Our car accident compensation claim solicitors offer free advice without further obligation.
-If we deal with your claim it will be on a no win no fee basis, compensation is paid in full and you do not have to fund or finance your car accident compensation claim.
+In most cases a bladder injury will not have been caused by a car accident however there is a significant proportion that is a direct result of motor vehicle collisions.
+If you have suffered a ruptured bladder in an accident and you want to make a compensation claim for personal injury and loss just complete the contact form, email our lawyers offices or use the solicitors helpline.
+Our ruptured bladder solicitors offer legal advice at no cost without further obligation.
+If our ruptured bladder solicitors deal with your personal injury claim it will be on a no win no fee basis, compensation is paid in full and you do not have to fund or finance your accident compensation claim.

 Bladder rupture or other bladder injuries can be due to penetrating trauma or to blunt trauma to the bladder.
 A full bladder is more likely to sustain an injury than an empty bladder.
 Bladder trauma used to be uniformly fatal; however, advances in medical technology and surgery can prevent morbidity and mortality from this injury.
 One needs an early clinical suspicion of bladder injury and use the appropriate studies for the problem in order to treat it with a minimum of morbidity and mortality.